klaus567a6/express-axure-test/README.md

-# README
+# Axure-Sync-Server

-This is the [Express](https://expressjs.com) [Hello world](https://expressjs.com/en/starter/hello-world.html) example on [Render](https://render.com).

-The app in this repo is deployed at [https://express.onrender.com](https://express.onrender.com).
+The `local` boolean variable in `script.js` has to be set accordingly before pasting the code into an axure-object that loads the javascript on pageload.

+The server can be hosted locally or in the cloud to make requests to it.
+If dont use the host provided by Jarne under `https://express-axure-test.onrender.com/` then you have to change the `urlHostedServer` variable as well.

 ## Deployment

-See https://render.com/docs/deploy-node-express-app or follow the steps below:

-Create a new web service with the following values:
-  * Build Command: `yarn`
+- Build Command: `yarn`
-  * Start Command: `node app.js`
+- Start Command: `node app.js`

-That's it!
-Your web service will be live on your Render URL as soon as the build finishes.